ligum/Jetson-AGX-ORIN/README.md

 sudo ./flash.sh jetson-agx-orin-devkit mmcblk0p1cd
 ```
-# for a NVME main boot option the last
+# for a NVME main boot option the final line is different
 ```
 cd ~